chad-g-adams/chad-g-adams-hugo/content/post/password-manager.md

 The drawback with this approach is it doesn't have cloud sync.
 I could have hosted my password database in my own cloud if I really wanted to, but actually I've found a simpler way to sync.
 These days, I always have my phone nearby!
 Hence the password database on my phone becomes my primary database, and all edits are done in my phone (it's pretty rare that I have to add or change a password anyway).
 Then periodically about once a month or so, when I normally backup my phone I also transfer my password database over at the same time.

 This is a very simple approach to password management, but it meets my needs.
 I guess you can look at it as a cheap alternative to the pay services out there.

+Update:

+Two years later I am still using this system and find it works well for me.
+One gotcha is at one point my KeePassDroid app on my phone corrupted the password file (software bug that's been fixed, apparently).
+The file still worked on my phone but I could not unlock the passwords on any other device and I had to rollback to a backup file.
+So it's important to keep a backup, and also be careful not to overwrite the backup by mistake (everytime I take a backup I put the date in the backup filename like "passwords.May2019.kdbx", this is a good practice to follow).